 If you have an Amazon Alexa-enabled speaker in your home, there’s a limited number of ways it can work with Hello.

 Note: Currently, Alexa can not announce when a visitor rings the doorbell or spots a person.

 What if someone tries to steal Nest Hello?

-While we can’t guarantee no one will try to make off with your Hello, here are some design features that help it stay put, resist theft, and protect your privacy:
+While there's no guarantee that no one will try to make off with your Hello, below are some design features that help it stay put, resist theft, and protect your privacy:

 If someone attempts to steal your Hello, you can:

-- See who did it: Whenever Hello detects a person, it can capture a snapshot and send it to your email.
-That way you can see the culprit and keep a record of their attempt.
+- Check who did it: Whenever Hello detects a person, it can capture a snapshot and send it to your email.
+That way you can view the culprit and keep a record of their attempt.
 To use this feature, make sure you’ve turned on email alerts for people.

 - Review the video: If you have Nest Aware, you can review the entire event in your video history and share a video clip with law enforcement.

-- Get a replacement: In the unfortunate event that your Nest Hello gets stolen, you can get a free replacement if you qualify.
-What to do if your Nest Hello video doorbell is stolen.
+- Get a replacement (US only): In the unfortunate event that your Nest Hello gets stolen, you can get a free replacement if you qualify.

 Can video footage be stolen or destroyed by an intruder?